1980–81 NHL season: Regular season

 Mike Bossy of the New York Islanders became only the second man in NHL history to score 50 goals in his first 50 games.
 In the 50th game, played at his home rink, he had 48 goals going into the 3rd and final period (before the advent of overtime games).
 Bossy admitted being so embarrassed and upset that he contemplated not going out on the ice for the final period.
 However, Bossy got his 49th goal with 5:15 left to go in the game and the 50th with 1:50 remaining, sending the Nassau Coliseum into a delirium.
-Maurice Richard, the only other man to accomplish this feat, was on hand to congratulate Bossy.
+Maurice Richard, the only other man to accomplish this feat, was on hand to congratulate him.

 Bossy's Islanders finished as regular season champions with 110 points with the St. Louis Blues finishing a close second at 107 points.